adidas Supernova Rise Running Shoe Review

 See details on graph tool

-The heel is very firm overall, especially at lower forces.
-The heel lacks softness, making it less comfortable, especially during longer efforts, but the added stability can be beneficial for maintaining form.
+The heel is quite firm overall, especially at lower forces.
+Most people will find that the heel lacks softness, making it less comfortable, especially during longer efforts, but the added stability can be beneficial for maintaining form.

 Forefoot Firmness